Objectives: You should be able to identify a safe and legal place to carry out the bay park.

 2. Prepare your car so you are in reverse and have the car’s biting point.

-6. Once you have moved out 1-2 metres then start pulling the wheel to the left.
+6. Once you have moved out 1-2 metres, start pulling the wheel to the left.
 You will need to straighten up shortly.
-Only start straightening (turning the wheel to the right) once you think you are 1-2 cars away from the Bay.
+Only start straightening (turning the wheel to the right) once you think you are 1-2 cars away from the bay.
 This will vary depending on the available space in the car park.
 Positioning further away from the bay is better than being too close.
-If you’re too close, then when you go back there is hardly any space to adjust if the technique doesn’t fully go to plan.
+If you’re too close, when you go back there will be hardly any space to adjust if the technique doesn’t fully go to plan.

 9. Now put it into reverse and use the handbrake if necessary.
 You won’t need a signal at this point.